mixxxdj/manual/source/chapters/hardware.rst

 Driver Support
 ^^^^^^^^^^^^^^
-Unlike some proprietary DJ programs, Mixxx works with any audio interface that your operating system has a driver to use — including for timecode vinyl (DVS) use.
+Unlike some proprietary DJ programs, Mixxx works with any audio interface that is compatible with your operating system — including for timecode vinyl (DVS) use.

 USB Audio Class compliant audio interfaces should work out of the box on all